nianticlabs/acezero/README.md

 Note that the benchmark lives in its own conda environment, so you have to change environments between reconstruction and benchmarking.

 The benchmark takes an ACE0 pose file and fits a Nerfacto model.
+Optionally, you can also use our benchmarking scripts to generate the input files for Nerfstudio without running the benchmark, see the `--no_run_nerfstudio` flag.

-By default, it will apply a 1/8 split of the images to calculate PSNR.
+If you do run the benchmark, it will apply a 1/8 split of the images by default to calculate PSNR.
 The scripts we provide for our [Paper Experiments](#paper-experiments) do optionally run the benchmark on each dataset using the correct split.

 Since the benchmarking results are stored in a nested structure, we provide a script to extract the PSNR values: